Niche Topics

 Some adult foods are unsuitable as they are often high in salt or sugar, or contain additives, sweeteners, artificial colorings and flavoring.
 Check the salt content on nutrition labels if you're giving packaged foods.

-Also, be extra careful when you serve hot dogs – cut it lengthwise and then in bite-size pieces.
-Never give a hot dog to toddlers in its original shape, hot dogs swell in the esophagus if caught, and can block the airways.
+Also, be extra careful when you serve hot dogs – cut it lengthwise and then in bite-

 3. Hydrogenated oils are one of the most worst things added to foods these days.
 When grocery shopping, always read food labels – avoid cereals, crackers, cookies, cakes, salad, or anything that has "hydrogenated or partially hydrogenated" on its ingredient list.

-If you want to give your toddler some snacks, it's best you make your own snacks or offer fruits in place of unhealthy snacks such as cookies or cakes.
+If you want to give your toddler some snacks, it’s best you make your own snacks or offer fresh fruits in place of unhealthy snacks such as candies, cookies or cakes.

 4. Eggs, shellfish and raw honey can upset delicate tummies and even cause food poisoning if cooked improperly.
 Egg or fish allergies in a toddler can produce a rash, vomiting or even anaphylaxis.

-If you're serving your chid eggs, make sure they are cooked until both the white and yolk are solid.
+If you’re serving your toddler eggs, make sure they are cooked until both the white and yolk are solid.

 Be aware that shark, swordfish and marlin contain relatively high levels of mercury, which might affect a kid's developing nervous system.